raspberrypilearning/comic-character/en/step_4.md

 --- /task ---

+You can use combine all the `textContent` into one paragraph as well as your own message you want the user to see.

 --- task ---

-This line sets the text content of the summaryParagraph element to a formatted string using the retrieved values of name, abilities, appearance, and origin.
-This string forms the superhero summary.
+Create a variable `summaryParagraph.textContent`.

+Store all the superhero display field elements.

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 15
+line_number_start: 36
-line_highlights: 17
+line_highlights: 45-47
 ---

 // Function to display summary